Mowriez/cpp-modules/README.md

 The project is divided into several modules, each addressing specific topics in C++ programming.
 Each module builds upon the previous one, allowing for a progressive learning experience.

-00 - specifities of C++ when compared to C -> First try at object oriented programming 01 - memory allocation, reference, pointers to members and the usage of the switch statement 02 - ad-hoc polymorphism, overloads and orthodox canonical classes 03 - inheritance
+00 - specifities of C++ when compared to C -> First try at object oriented programming <br>
+01 - memory allocation, reference, pointers to members and the usage of the switch statement <br>
+02 - ad-hoc polymorphism, overloads and orthodox canonical classes <br>
+03 - inheritance <br>
-04 - subtype polymorphism, abstract classes and interfaces 05 - try/catch and exceptions
+04 - subtype polymorphism, abstract classes and interfaces <br>
+05 - try/catch and exceptions <br>
-06 - casting
+06 - casting <br>
-07 - templates
+07 - templates <br>
-08 - templated containers, iterators and algorithms
+08 - templated containers, iterators and algorithms <br>
-09 - containers deep dive
+09 - containers deep dive <br>